ZeInhumane/Vim-Katas/exercises/12_combine_and_conquer.md

         AND MORE
 ```

-Do the following exercises on it:
+Do the foll hi these 2 words are changed on it:

 `2cw` - change 2 words
 `2dw` - delete 2 words